-Mainstreet is committed to helping our members through this unprecedented time as you may be facing difficulties related to COVID-19 like job loss, pay disruption, or other loss of income personally or as a business-owner.
+Mainstreet is committed to helping our members through this unprecedented time as you may be facing difficulties or financial hardship as a result of COVID-19 like job loss, pay disruption, or other loss of income personally or as a business-owner.
+To support you, we’re offering flexible financial and payment solutions.
+To learn more and discuss what is right for your unique situation and financial needs, speak to your Mainstreet personal or business advisor.

 Applications are now being accepted.
 To qualify, businesses will need to demonstrate they paid between $20,000 and $1.5 million in total payroll in 2019 to receive the $40,000 interest-free loan backed by the Government of Canada, with only three-quarters of principle repayable by the end of 2022.